-If a reporting student decides against filing a formal complaint, the school's Title IX coordinator should respect the wishes of the student and their parent/guardian.
-Unless, the Title IX coordinator determines that initiating an investigation over the wishes of the student and/or their parent/guardian is not clearly unreasonable.
-In that instance, the school shall still investigate and take appropriate steps to resolve the situation and ensure the safety of all students.
-Furthermore, the school shall investigate any incidents of misconduct involving direct observation by school staff.].
-If the school begins an investigation, the school shall inform the identified student and their parent/guardian so that safety planning can occur.
+If a reporting student decides against filing a formal complaint, the school shall still investigate and take appropriate steps to resolve the situation and ensure the safety of all students.
+Furthermore, the school shall investigate any incidents of misconduct involving direct observation by school staff, regardless of whether the student files a report or requests any action.
+If the school begins an investigation, the school shall inform the identified student so that safety planning can occur.
 In an effort not to compromise the integrity of the law enforcement and child protective services investigation, the timing and manner of the school's investigation shall be coordinated with both of those entities.